 Are you looking for a new comforting soup to make?
 We've got you covered!
-Give this Red Lentil Spinach Soup a try!
+Give this Vegan Spinach Soup a try!
 All the ingredients used very healthy and low in calories.
 And another great bonus is that it is very easy to make; simply cook the ingredients and blend, that’s it!

 This is like a cousin of our all time favorite Turkish style spicy red lentil soup.
 If you haven't tried it yet, go check it out!
 And if you are after a soup that is more loaded with veggies, our comforting vegetable soup with cabbage is right for you!

 So, what makes this spinach soup vegan?
 It doesn’t contain any form of animal or animal-by products - only spinach, lentils and a few seasoning ingredients like onions, garlic and lemon juice.

 As a substitute for lentils, you can use potatoes.
 Dice two potatoes and cook them with spinach leaves.

 And for the topping, we use a little coconut yogurt (or sometimes coconut milk or coconut cream), parsley, black pepper and red pepper flakes.
 It’s smooth and very creamy, and, unlike most soups, astonishingly filling.

 This delicious vegetarian spinach soup will certainly be a hit this winter.
 This is the ultimate soup recipe packed with good foods for those lazy winter days if you really don’t feel like cooking up a storm.

 A lot of soup recipes have become overly complicated, but what makes this one so great is its simplicity.
 So let’s get down to it.